English Editing for Chinese Academic Journal Articles: A Guide for Researchers

 Tense inconsistency across sections

-In Mandarin, verbs do not change form to indicate tense.
+In Mandarin, verbs don't change form to indicate tense.
 Time reference is conveyed through context and time words.
 When Chinese researchers write in English, they must apply tense marking that has no equivalent in Mandarin.
 The result is tense inconsistency within and across sections, most commonly a mixing of past and present tense in the methods and results sections where past tense is the established convention.

 International journals follow specific tense conventions by section.
 The abstract uses past tense for what the study did and present tense for general claims.
 The introduction uses present tense for established facts and past tense for previous research.
 The methods and results sections use past tense consistently.
 The discussion uses present tense for interpretation.
 The conclusion uses present perfect for what the study has demonstrated.
-These conventions are not universal across all journals, but they represent the standard that reviewers at major English-language journals expect, and deviation from them signals unfamiliarity with the conventions of English academic writing in a way that affects reviewer confidence in the manuscript overall.
+These conventions aren't universal across all journals, but they represent the standard that reviewers at major English-language journals expect, and deviation from them signals unfamiliarity with the conventions of English academic writing in a way that affects reviewer confidence in the manuscript overall.

 Topic-comment sentence structure